Top of Page

 Candidates are encouraged to supplement their education and experience by reviewing relevant resources that pertain to the CBK and identifying areas of study that may need additional attention.

-View the full list of supplementary references at www.isc2.org/certifications/References.
+View the full list of supplementary references at www.isc2.org/certifications/references.

 Examination Policies and Procedures

-(ISC)² recommends that CGRC candidates review exam policies and procedures prior to registering for the examination.
-Read the comprehensive breakdown of this important information at www.isc2.org/Register-for-Exam.
+ISC2 recommends that CGRC candidates review exam policies and procedures prior to registering for the examination.
+Read the comprehensive breakdown of this important information at www.isc2.org/register-for-exam.